jython/book/chapter19.rst

 In the next screen, we need to setup an option on the "Source Code Management" section.
-You may want to experiment with your own repositories here (by default only CVS and Subversion are supported, but there are plugins for all the other VCSs in use out there).
+You may want to experiment with your own repositories here (by default only CVS and Subversion are supported, but there are plugins for all the other VCSs used out there).
 For our example, I've hosted the code on a Subversion repository at http://kenai.com/svn/jythonbook~eightqueens/.
 So select "Subversion" and enter http://kenai.com/svn/jythonbook~eightqueens/trunk/eightqueens/ as the